sagemath/trac_to_gh/Issue 2003.md

 # Issue 2003: gnutls configure script finds local copy of guile when it shouldn't

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/2003

 Original creator: justin